bob-fornal/work-notes/Cloud/AWS/CSAA/Serverless-Overviews-from-a-Solution-Architect-Perspective.md

 ### Cognito User Pools

-* Sign in functionality for application users.
+* Sign-in functionality for application users.
 * Integrated with API Gateway.

 Details ...

-* Create a serverless datanase of user for mobile applications.
+* Create a serverless database of the user for mobile applications.
 * Simple login: Username (or email) and password combination.
 * Possibility to verify email, phone numbers, and add MFA.
 * Can enable Federated Identities (Facebook, Google, SAML, ...).